One person airlifted to hospital after serious crash in Rangitata, South Canterbury - road closed

 One person is confirmed to be in a serious condition after a crash in Rangitata, South Canterbury.

-St John confirmed one person was being taken to Christchurch Hospital by helicopter.
+St John confirmed one person had been taken to Christchurch Hospital by helicopter.

 Police said the two-vehicle crash occurred about 3.30pm at the intersection of State Highway 1 and Looker Rd.